 The following are some code examples given for confirmed bounces:

 If a valid email address is marked as a confirmed bounce, you can manually remove the individual contact from the confirmed bounce list.
 However, if the contact has been emailed in the last 7 days, the delete option will not be available.

 To learn more about our delete restriction, click here.

 Some emails that are considered invalid will not appear as a type of bounce.
 Instead, they are flagged as invalid emails and added to your Master Invalid List.
 Invalid emails are undeliverable.
 To learn more about how we categorize invalid emails, click here.

-If you’d like to get ahead of the game and prevent hard bounces you can utilize a List Verification service, a List verification service can detect and remove invalid emails from your list.
-Benchmark also, provides an easy to use Clean List feature that removes Soft, Hard and Confirmed bounces based on the recipients history.
+To prevent hard bounces, you can utilize a list verification service to detect and remove invalid emails from your list.
+Benchmark also provides an easy-to-use Clean List feature that removes soft, hard, and confirmed bounces based on the recipient’s history.

 If a spam filter blocks an email on the contact’s end, it could cause it to come back as a hard bounce.
 This spam filter could be in the company firewall, the ISP/data center, or the contact’s computer.